rhsrakib/rhsrakib/README.md

   ## 🏆 Noteworthy Projects

-  - **Transportation Management System**: A full-stack solution to manage transport services and providers in a tourism agency.
+  - **Repair Management System**: A full-stack solution to manage total repair management for E-Products for CLS Computer(Germany).
-  - **Donation Management System**: Automating donations with detailed tracking and reporting.
-  - **Medical Travel Support**: Creating a comprehensive system for tracking patient activities from arrival to return in a medical tourism service.
+  - **Human Resource Management**: A full-stack solution to manage employees.

   [Explore More Projects on GitHub](https://github.com/rhsrakib)